|

-To use PySMILE in your Python program, you just need to import the pysmile module:
+To use PySMILE in your Python program, import the pysmile module:

 import pysmile

-Your license key can be pasted directly into your Python code, or imported:
+Your license key can either be pasted directly into your Python code or imported as a module:

 import pysmile_license

 PySMILE binaries are available for Python 2.7 and Python 3.x.
-PySMILE consists of a single dynamically loaded library.
-The library name is platform-dependent:
+PySMILE consists of a single dynamically loaded library, whose name is platform-dependent:

 •pysmile.pyd on Windows